 Should people take supplements while on the ketogenic diet?

-Since nutritional deficiencies are a risk factor with any ketogenic diet plan, it is important to work with a health care provider, including a nutritionist or dietician, to ensure that all nutritional requirements are met.
+The keto diet is a restrictive dietary pattern that involves avoiding various groups of nutritious foods including fruits, whole grains, and legumes.
+Since nutritional deficiencies are a risk factor with any ketogenic diet plan, it is important to work with a healthcare provider, including a nutritionist or dietitian, to ensure that all nutritional requirements are met.
 In some cases, this may involve taking vitamin or mineral supplements.

 Who is a good candidate for the ketogenic diet?

-The ketogenic diet is a recognized medical treatment for children and some adults with seizure disorders that have not responded to two different antiseizure medications.
-Specific seizure disorders with multiple reports in the medical literature of benefit from the ketogenic diet include the following:
+The ketogenic diet is a recognized medical treatment for children and some adults with seizure disorders who have not responded to two different anti-seizure medications.
+Specific seizure disorders with multiple reports in the medical literature of benefits from the ketogenic diet include the following:

 - Infantile spasms

 - GLUT1 deficiency